Some pages are harder to scrape than other. In the case of infinite scrolling pages, scraping them will result in incomplete data collection.

 Infinite scrolling can be a way to prevent web scraping.
 You can read about other anti scraping methods in this article.

 What are Infinite Scroll Pages and what makes them harder to scrape?

 If you scrape the webpage URL as it is, you will only collect the data of the first visible segment.
 It will also problematic for a crawler, as it won’t find the next pages URLs.

 When you visit this kind of webpage, the next content will automatically load when you reach the end of the page.
-One way to scrape the HTML of this kind of page can be by simulation a human behaviour with specific tools, such as Splash or Selenium.
-But there is more simple ways to do it.
+One way to scrape the HTML of this kind of page can be by simulation of a human behavior with specific tools, such as Splash or Selenium.
+But there are more simple ways to do it.

 In reality, there is a pagination in an infinite scrolling page, but it is hidden in the HTML code.
 On a classic page, the user clicks on the next page URL whereas here, the next page is called dynamically when you visit the end area of the webpage.

 Infinite Scroll Page example:

 We’re going to use this page as an example:

 How do I find the URLs to scrape in the HTML code?